Bore water (groundwater)

 You can search the site contamination index for notifications and reports that relate to your suburb or town.
 Specific information on each of these sites can then be obtained from the EPA.
 This list is not exhaustive, and further information can sometimes be obtained by making an enquiry under the Public Register.

-The EPA has a wealth of monitoring data, technical publications, information sheets, guidelines and reports relating to its core activities of licensing environmental activities and enforcing standards that industries, companies and even individuals must meet.
+In addition to historical contamination assessment reports, the EPA has a wealth of monitoring data, technical publications, information sheets, guidelines and reports relating to its core activities of licensing environmental activities and enforcing standards that industries, companies and even individuals must meet.

 Legislation requires the EPA to have a public register and to make information available for the public to inspect.
 If you can’t find what you’re looking for on our website, you may be able to request documents via the Public Register Officer.